 410 Auditing.
-Spring (4).

 Examination of the responsibilities of independent and internal auditors.
 Emphasis is on the decision process, including audit standards, internal controls, audit objectives and evidence, sampling theory, and reporting audit conclusions.

-Prerequisite: ACCT 310 and ACCT 409 or by permission.
+Prerequisite: ACCT 310 or by permission.

 411 Accounting Information Systems.

-Fall (4).
+Fall or Spring (4).

 Study of the design and application of accounting systems intended to provide financial and non-financial information, which informs decisions and influences behavior within business processes.
 Strong emphasis on conceptual modeling and database systems, and on documenting and evaluating internal controls.

 Prerequisite: ACCT 210 and ACCT 220 or by permission.

 415 Tax Accounting.
-Fall (4).

 Determination of federal and state income tax liability for individuals, corporations, and partnerships.
 Addresses filing returns, paying taxes, and introduces tax planning.
 Legislative and judicial development of tax law.
 Legal recourse available to taxpayers.

 Prerequisites: ACCT 210 and senior standing or by permission.
-ACCT 360 Volunteer Income Tax Assistance (CSAC) recommended.
+Recommended: ACCT 360.

 416 Advanced Concepts in Tax.
-Spring (4).

 Builds on concepts learned in ACCT 415 to address advanced topics in tax compliance for individuals, partnerships, and corporations.
 Discusses tax planning in detail.

 Prerequisite: ACCT 415.